Darius Bradwell

-Darius Bradwell (born May 15, 1997) is an American football running back for the Seattle Sea Dragons of the XFL.
+Darius Bradwell (born May 15, 1997) is an American football running back.
 He played college football at Tulane.

 College career

 Bradwell was a member of the Tulane Green Wave for four seasons.
 He finished his collegiate career with 2,062 yards and 17 touchdowns on 289 carries.

 Professional career

 Los Angeles Chargers

 Bradwell was signed by the Los Angeles Chargers as an undrafted free agent on April 27, 2020.
 He was waived during final roster cuts on September 5, 2020, and signed to the practice squad the next day.
 He was elevated to the active roster on September 19 for the team's week 2 game against the Kansas City Chiefs, and reverted to the practice squad after the game.
 He was elevated again on September 26 for the week 3 game against the Carolina Panthers, and reverted to the practice squad after the game.
 He signed a reserve/future contract with the Chargers on January 5, 2021.

 On August 31, 2021, Bradwell was waived by the Chargers and re-signed to the practice squad the next day.